Update: Introduction updated with information on Renault and Geely’s formal agreement.

-Chinese conglomerate Geely, the owner of Lynk & Co, is in talks to manufacture the Lynk & Co 01 and Chinese models in South Korea, as per a new Reuters report.
-If an agreement is reached, this plan could lead to the U.S. launch of the Lynk & Co brand, with the 01 as its first model in the country.
+Chinese conglomerate Geely, the owner of Lynk & Co, has formally collaborated with Renault to manufacture hybrid, electric and ICE vehicles in Busan, South Korea, starting in 2024.
+With this agreement, this plan could lead to the U.S. launch of the Lynk & Co brand, with the 01 as its first model in the country.

-Renault and Geely are discussing a collaboration that allows the former to borrow the CMA platform.
-Renault isn’t doing well in South Korea either, where it operates through a joint venture with Samsung.
-Geely sees Renault and Samsung’s jointly owned South Korean plant, located in Busan, as a smart way to the U.S. South Korea has a free-trade agreement with the United States, and it has built a reputation for high-quality cars among Americans.
-There’s the added benefit of better diplomatic relations between the nations.
+Renault and Geely’s collaboration will allow the former to borrow the CMA platform.
+Renault isn’t doing well in South Korea, where it operates through a joint venture with Samsung.
+Geely sees Renault and Samsung’s jointly owned South Korean plant, located in Busan, as a smart way to the U.S. market, Reuters said in its report in December 2021.

 The Lynk & Co 01’s hybrid variant uses a 106 kW (142 hp)/215 Nm (159 lb.-ft.)
 1.5L three-cylinder gasoline engine linked to a 7-speed DCT and a 40 kW (54 hp)/130 Nm (96 lb.-ft.) electric motor.
 A 1.8 kWh lithium-ion battery pack powers the electric motor.
 The hybrid system produces 197 PS (194 hp) of total power.

-The plug-in hybrid variant uses a powerful and torquier 1.5L three-cylinder gasoline engine that features direct injection.
+The Lynk & Co 01 plug-in hybrid variant uses a powerful and torquier 1.5L three-cylinder gasoline engine that features direct injection.
 This engine, also paired with a 7-speed DCT, produces 132 kW (177 hp) and 265 Nm (195 lb.-ft.).
 The electric motor is punchier, too, generating 60 kW (80 hp) and 160 Nm (118 lb.-ft.).
 The lithium-ion battery pack is a significantly bigger, 17.6 kWh unit.
 The plug-in hybrid powertrain develops a combined power of 261 PS (257 hp).
 The electric range of the plug-in hybrid variant on the WLTP cycle is 69 km (43 miles).

 Featured Image Source: Lynk & Co